j10sanders/j10sanders.github.io/_posts/2016-12-01-pocket-chip-music-server.md

 	sudo pip install Mopidy-Moped

 <img src="{{site.baseurl}}/assets/img/boniver.png" alt="BonIver" style="width: 400px;"/>
+<br><br>

-### Try it out
+### Try it out!

 Now you can use a browser to get at  `http://chip.local:6680/1` to access the web client.
 You may need to get the IP address from your Pocket CHIP if "chip.local" isn't working.
 You can do that in a terminal on the Pocket CHIP with the command `ip a` and find the address for `wlan0`.
+I hope you enjoy and give all your roommates and visitors the URL.

+<br><br>

-## What if I just want to stream internet radio from my Pocket CHIP?
+### What if I just want to stream internet radio from my Pocket CHIP?

 Try out this simple command line interface for internet radio: [https://github.com/coderholic/pyradio](https://github.com/coderholic/pyradio)

 You might notice that the volume defaults to 100% every time you change a station...

 Don't worry.
-You can edit the underlying mplayer's config file (the underlying audio player for pyradio. `"echo 'volume=50' >> ~/.mplayer/config"`
+You can edit the underlying mplayer's config file (the underlying audio player for pyradio) so that it defaults to 50% (or whatever you choose) instead. `"echo 'volume=50' >> ~/.mplayer/config"`